axdy/rfsoc_quant_amc/matlab/README.md

 2. Right click `HDL_CNN_Model` -> HDL Coder -> HDL Workflow Advisor
 3. Follow through the process ensuring that AXI4-Stream is used for the input and output data ports.

-## High-level Diagram of AI Accelerator IP COre
+## High-level Diagram of AI Accelerator IP Core
 The following diagram shows an overview of what the Simulink models are implementing:

 ![fullcnnhardware.png](assets/fullcnnhardware.png)